wgmo/graphtik/docs/source/composition.rst

-In both case, a warning gets raised about the missing outputs, but the execution proceeds regularly to what is possible to evaluate.
+In both case, a warning gets raised about the missing outputs, but the execution proceeds regularly to what it is possible to evaluate.
 You may collect a report of what has been canceled using this:

     >>> print(sol.check_if_incomplete())